 Some breath-taking skill and flamboyancy was on show in a fixture that encapsulated both combatant’s unparalleled accuracy which captivated hundreds of enraptured spectators.

-This year's Allam British Open will take place between May 20-26 at the brand new University of Hull Sports and Fitness Centre.
+This year’s Allam British Open will take place between August 16-22 at the Allam Sports Centre at the University of Hull